ismailkirrout/ismailkirrout/README.md

 🤝 Collaborative and proactive in multidisciplinary teams.

 ## 📚 What’s Next?
-I'm now looking forward to starting a PhD, where I aim to further develop computational pipelines to uncover insights in biology and medicine.
+I'm now looking forward to starting a PhD, where I aim to further develop computational skills to uncover insights in biology and medicine.
 From genotype to phenotype.

-# 📫 Let’s Connect!
+## 📫 Let’s Connect!
 > 📧 ismail.kirrout@gmail.com

 <!--